mik4el/pandas_example/README.md

 ## Todos
 * Get data from Monday from Omni board
-* Show some data from Monday in Jupyter notebook
+* Show some data from Monday in Jupyter notebook: "Top creators of updates"
-* Make something useful
+* Make something useful for product team

 ## Notes
 `pokemon_data.csv` from https://github.com/KeithGalli/pandas and the tutorial at https://www.youtube.com/watch?v=vmEHCJofslg